 Cause of This Error

 There are some reasons that can cause this error, such as:

 - Lack of synchronization between the OST file and the Exchange mailbox

 - Conflict of other programs with Outlook application

 - If processes like LYNC, UCMAPI.EXE, Office Communicator 2005/2007, etc. are running in the background

 Fixing the Error

 The “the file username.ost is in use and cannot be accessed” error can be resolved quickly if you have enough technical knowledge of MS Outlook or Windows OS.
-Well, even if you don’t have enough expertise, we have mentioned here the methods to solve this error.
-AS manual processes don’t work every time, we have suggested an additional method that can solve this error.
+Well, even if you do not have enough expertise, we have mentioned here the methods to solve this error.
+As manual processes do not work every time, we have suggested an additional method that can solve this error.

 - Close MS Outlook and All Related Applications